 Surprise!
 Getting dental implants can be fairly pain-free and straightforward in a lot of cases.
 For those complex situations where grafting, sinus lifts, or sedation are needed, the process does take a bit more time, planning, and adds to dental implants cost overall.

 The most important thing to plan for is the time commitment.
 When an implant is installed into your bone, your body naturally needs at least 3-6 months for new bone to form and fuse itself onto the surface of your implant.
 This process is called “osseointegration” and it’s what makes implants so successful.
 Rushing osseointegration is like asking for failure, infection, dental damage, and lost money.
 Does that mean you’ll need to go without teeth for a few months?
 Usually not.
 Most dentists can fit their patients with a temporary prosthesis to wear while their implants integrate, then install the permanent restoration a few months later.

-While the implant itself can last for decades, there’s a chance that your restoration on top of it—such as your crown or hybrid device—will require occasional updates.
+While the implant itself can last for decades, there’s a chance that your restoration on top of it—such as your dental crowns or hybrid devices—will require occasional updates.
 Always be sure to see your dentist for regular checkups to have your implants monitored, that way they can intervene if an issue is starting to pop up that you could otherwise prevent.

-The only way to know exactly how much dental implants cost in your unique circumstances is to physically visit an implant dentist for an exam and treatment plan.
-They’ll identify your specific needs, how many implants you require, if “extras” (such as grafting or sedation) need to be considered, and work out the math on your dental insurance benefits.
+The only way to know exactly how much dental implants cost in your unique circumstances is to physically visit an implant dentist or oral surgeon for an exam and treatment plan.
+During your initial consultation, they’ll identify your specific needs, how many implants you require, if “extras” (such as grafting or sedation) need to be considered, and work out the math on your dental insurance benefits.
 How much are dental implants?
 You could spend anywhere from $1,000 to $50,000 or more, depending on where you live and what type of treatment you’re getting.
-It’s never a bad idea to get a second opinion either, just to know what your options are!
+It’s never a bad idea to get a second opinion either, just to know what your artificial teeth options are!